leebeck3/systing/README.md

   interactive exploration of the data.

 ## Describe
+To use describe ensure you have graphviz installed.

+on Debian/Ubuntu
+`sudo apt install graphviz`

 This tool can be used to figure out what a process and it's threads are doing in relation to each other and their usage pattern.
 It tracks kernel and userspace